 If you do have a tooth cavity or if your teeth are showing signs of decay, Dr. Gauthier may recommend a number of general dentistry treatments depending on the severity of your situation.
 The primary goal is to restore the tooth to proper health and minimize the risk of further decay.

 Treatment for tooth cavities often involves a dental filling.
 Dr. Gauthier may either use a composite resin dental filling, porcelain filling, or gold filling.
-In other cases, the tooth may require a dental crown to restore stability and function.
+Sometimes your tooth may need a dental crown to keep it stable and functional.

 If you have a severe decay that has allowed bacteria to enter the tooth, you may require a root canal, which will remove the diseased tissue inside the tooth.
 If left untreated, the tooth may become damaged beyond repair and will need to be extracted.

-We have incorporated CEREC same-day dentistry technology into our office, allowing us to create high-end dental restorations in just one visit, saving you time and money.
-We understand that cavities and their necessary treatments can cause anxiety for many patients.
-It is our goal to make you as comfortable as possible during any procedure, and we offer several types of sedation dentistry, including wand anesthetic delivery.
+We have incorporated CEREC same-day dentistry technology into our office.
+We use CEREC to create high-end dental restorations in just one visit to save you time and money.
+We understand that cavity treatments can cause anxiety for many patients.
+Our goal is to make you as comfortable as possible during any procedure.
+We offer several types of sedation dentistry, including wand anesthetic delivery.

 Tooth Decay in Children